What is this about?

 The amount of groundwater that can be extracted from a groundwater source is limited.

-Water sharing plans set long-term average annual extraction limits and sustainable diversion limits.
+Water sharing plans set long-term average annual extraction limits and Basin Plan sustainable diversion limits.

 While the total amount extracted by all water users varies each year, on average it cannot exceed the extraction limits.

 Before July each water year, the department assesses the level of extraction in each groundwater source.
 If average extraction by all water users exceeds the limits set out in the water sharing plan, the department may need to reduce access in the following year/s to return average extraction to the limit.
-This can be done by:
+Under the water sharing plans, this can be done by:

 - reducing the amount of water going into accounts (known as an available water determination)